 GAC 6: international students

-The annual cash contribution to the research organisation can not be used to contribute to the difference between home and international fees.
+The industrial partner’s annual cash contribution to you cannot be used to contribute to the difference between home and international fees.
+The industrial partner can provide additional support to contribute to the difference between home and international fees, or it can be sought from other sources.

 As per the UKRI training grant conditions, the cap on international recruitment applies to all the students registered on a single ICASE grant held by the university.